Radiofrequency ablation and microwave ablation

 You’ll be given a local anaesthetic and sedation before treatment begins.
 In some cases, a general anaesthetic is used instead.

-Your doctor will place a small needle-like probe into the tumour through your skin.
+Your doctor will place a small needle-like probe into the lung tumour through your chest.
 This is usually done using a CT scanner to make sure the probe is in the right place.
-You can also have ablation during surgery or during a laparoscopy.
+Radiowaves or microwaves are then passed down the probe into the tumour to heat and destroy the cancer cells.

 After ablation